Similar functionality to #7412 (private issues) applied to Documents.

 7)Third Account-has permission "Own" for the project and is able to view documents assigned to or authored by them.

-#6 Updated by Preethi Sriram about 10 years ago
+#6 Updated by Preethi Sriram over 11 years ago

 I forgot to add two more use cases in my last update.